turcuciprian/easy-countdown-timer/readme.txt

 * Able to change number weight
 * Able to change custom text (time/date) weight

+= 2.1 =

+* timers are now saved in the backend
+* You can view and delete existing timers
+* You can edit timer data

 == Upgrade Notice ==

 = 1.0.0 =